PanDAWMS/panda-server/README.txt

 Release Note

 current
+  * changed not to pin input data when --useShortLivedReplicas is used
   * changed broekrage not to use LOCALGROUPTAPE
   * fixed link to new pandamon in Notifier
   * modified copyArchive for JEDI reassignment